whatsiplus/WhatsAppNotificationWHMCS/README.md

 ### Log and Tracking Features
 Includes features to view sent messages and logs, helping businesses track communication history for auditing purposes.

-The Whatsiplus Notification is designed to improve client engagement and enhance security through automated, customizable notifications, making it an essential tool for businesses using WHMCS.
+The WhatsApp Notification is designed to improve client engagement and enhance security through automated, customizable notifications, making it an essential tool for businesses using WHMCS.

 ## Plugin Gallery